UX and UI Testing: How to Make Them Work in Your Favor

 • Footer

-• Buttons and Calls to actions – sizes, colors, and clickability
+• Buttons and Calls to Action – sizes, colors, and clickability

 • Carousels

-• Messages (informative, about errors) – colors, understandability, and compliance.
+• Messages (including error messages) – colors, understandability, and compliance

 User Interface (UI) and User Experience (UX) testing definitely require a lot of time and effort to be done properly.
 However, even when you are looking to optimize your QA process, UI/UX testing should never be omitted because it brings many sizable benefits to the stakeholders.
 Here are some of them.